-Waiting in HSS 107 for her early childhood classroom practicum to begin, Stephanie Estrada clutches an invisible streering wheel at her desk while at her desk while her classmate Keila Hurtado quizzes her on driving-test questions.
-Estrada, an East Palo Alto native finishing her sophomore year in preparation for the child and adolescent development major, didn't get her license in high school, when most of her peers got theirs.
+Waiting in HSS 107 for her early childhood classroom practicum to begin, Stephanie Estrada clutches an invisible steering wheel at her desk while her classmate Keila Hurtado quizzes her on driving-test questions.
+Estrada, an East Palo Alto native finishing her sophomore year in preparation for the child and adolescent development major, didn't get her license in high school when most of her peers got theirs.
 At the time, she had other concerns - her family had become homeless, and she struck out on her own so her mother could focus on three younger siblings.

 "I got $24,000 in 24 hours from all my teachers," she says.
 "That's why I want to be a teacher - to help other students."
 She adds, "That's why education is so important to me; it's something that can never be taken away from you."

-"The students are learning how to be a teacher in all of its aspects, from lesson planning to activity planning to interacting with children to talking with parents." - Linda Platas
+"The students are learning how to be a teacher in all of its aspects, from lesson planning to activity planning to interact with children to talking with parents."-Linda Platas

-"The students are learning how to be a teacher in all of its aspects, from lesson planning to activity planning to interacting with children to talking with parents," says Linda Platas, an assistant professor in the Department of Child & Adolescent Development (CAD) and the pilot's main architect.
-And her students, mostly freshmen and sophomores, can apply to the CAD major and go directly into the profession while they finish their bachelor's degree.
+"The students are learning how to be a teacher in all of its aspects, from lesson planning to activity planning to interact with children to talking with parents," says Linda Platas, an assistant professor in the Department of Child & Adolescent Development (CAD) and the pilot's main architect.
+And her students, mostly freshmen, and sophomores, can apply to the CAD major and go directly into the profession while they finish their bachelor's degrees.
 "It's not just about helping young children with their literacy skills.
-It's about creating the workforce, supporting the [preschool] teachers and the students they work with, and doing it all with a wider developemental view," says Platas, who spent 14 years working as a preschool teacher before earning her Ph.D. at UC Berkeley.
+It's about creating the workforce, supporting the [preschool] teachers and the students they work with, and doing it all with a wider developmental view," says Platas, who spent 14 years working as a preschool teacher before earning her Ph.D. at UC Berkeley.

 Math and more